-M. MECHANICAL SEALS
+L. MECHANICAL SEALS

-All PACO Type L pumps that are equipped with mechanical seals are matched to conditions for which the pump was sold.
-Observe the following precautions to avoid seal damage and obtain maximum seal life:

-CHECKING ANGULAR ALIGNMENT

-CHECKING PARALLEL ALIGNMENT

-FIGURE 5a: Checking Alignment

-- Do not exceed temperature or pressure limitations for the mechanical seal used. - DO NOT RUN THE PUMP DRY OR AGAINST A CLOSED VALVE!
-Dry operation will cause seal failure within minutes. - Clean and purge suction piping in new installations before installing and operating pump.
-Pipe scale, welding slag and other abrasives can cause rapid seal failure.
+- All PACO Type KP Double Suction Centrifugal Split Case Pumps that are equipped with mechanical seals are matched to the conditions for which the pump was sold.
+Observe the following precautions to avoid seal damage and obtain maximum seal life. - Do not exceed temperature or pressure limitations for the mechanical seal used. - Do not run the pump dry or against a closed valve!
+Dry operation will cause seal failure within minutes. - Purge all air from the seal chambers and recirculation lines prior to operating the pump. - Clean and purge suction piping in new installations before installing and operating pump.
+Pipe scale, welding slag and other abrasives can cause rapid seal failure. - The mechanical seal does not leak at all during normal operation, therefore if any appreciable leakage occurs, the seal should be removed, inspected and if necessary replaced.
+Mechanical seals should be stocked as spare parts to reduce equipment down time.

-N. COUPLING ALIGNMENT
+M. COUPLING ALIGNMENT

-- The following anchoring and alignment procedure is typical and, if performed with care, should result in a smooth running, trouble-free installation. - If the pump and motor were shipped mounted on the pump base as an assembly, remove the coupling guard. - The pump and motor were accurately aligned at the factory, but handling during shipment usually alters this pre-alignment .
-Using a small straight edge and feeler gauges or a dial indicator, check for horizontal, vertical, and angular misalignment of the coupling hubs (Fig. 5a). - Coupling alignment is proper when the dial indicator reads no more than .005" run out in any direction (or when the straight edge contacts both hubs evenly in both horizontal and vertical positions).
-If misalignment is detected, loosen the motor and shift or shim as necessary to re-align, then re-tighten bolts.
-Always align the motor to the pump as piping strain will occur if the pump is shifted.
-Never reposition pump on base! - After final piping connections to the pump have been made, motor wiring compared, correct rotation has been established, and piping filled with liquid, check shaft alignment once again. - Leave the coupling guards off until the pump priming procedure is completed for a final shaft alignment check. - To protect personnel from rotating machinery, Always install coupling guards after installation is complete; before starting pump! - II.
-INSTALLATION-ELECTRICAL nents in order to comply with the National Electrical Code.
+- The following anchoring and alignment procedure is typical and, if performed with care, should result in a smooth running, trouble-free installation. - If the pump and motor were shipped mounted on the pump base as an assembly, remove the coupling guard. - The pump and motor were accurately aligned at the factory, but handling during shipment usually alters this pre-alignment.
+Using a small straight edge and feeler gauges or a dial indicator, check for horizontal, vertical, and angular misalignment of the coupling hubs (Fig. 5a). - Coupling alignment is proper when the dial indicator reads no more than .005" runout in any direction (or when the straight edge contacts both hubs evenly